regulaforensics/Xamarin-DocumentReader/README.md

 1. You are using the latest release of the SDK.
 1. You placed the license into the correct folder as described here [How to build demo application](#how_to_build_demo_application) (`DocumentReaderSample/Droid/Assets`).

+# All available NuGet packages

+You can find all available packages for Xamarin [here](https://www.nuget.org/profiles/regulaforensics).

 # Getting Started - Android

 * [How to add DocumentReader library to your project](#how_to_add_documentreader_library_to_your_project)

 ## <a name="how_to_add_documentreader_library_to_your_project"></a> How to add DocumentReader library to your project
-To install the libraries for Android, simply open your project and install our NuGet packages named `Xamarin.DocumentReader.Api.Android` and `Xamarin.DocumentReader.Core.Full.Android`.
+To install the libraries for Android, simply open your project and install our NuGet packages named `Xamarin.DocumentReader.Api.Android` and (`Xamarin.DocumentReader.Core.Full.Android` or `Xamarin.DocumentReader.Core.FullRfid.Android`).
 For more details on how to install a NuGet package, [see here](https://blog.xamarin.com/xamarin-studio-and-nuget/).

 Once the libraries are installed, see our [Document Reader Sample App](https://github.com/regulaforensics/Xamarin-DocumentReader/tree/master/DocumentReaderSample/Droid) for an example of how to use it.